Latricia Trammell: Los Angeles Sparks

 Trammell joined the Los Angeles Sparks staff in 2019 under head coach Derek Fisher.
 During her time in LA, Trammell was a part of playoff seasons with the Sparks and was known for her defensive focus.
 She was in charge of a Sparks defense that put four players on WNBA All-Defensive teams, including 2020 Defensive Player of the Year Candace Parker.

 Dallas Wings

 Trammell got her first head coaching job in the WNBA for the 2023 season, when she joined the Dallas Wings organization.
 Following the 2024 season, Trammell was relieved of her duties as head coach.

 Los Angeles Sparks (second stint)

 On July 22, 2025, Trammell was hired to serve as special assistant to Sparks head coach Lynne Roberts.

+Chicago Sky

+On November 25, 2025, Trammell joined the Chicago Sky as an assistant coach under head coach Tyler Marsh.